Zabolotnie Tatars

+Zabolotnie Tatars traditionally practiced hunting and fishing.

 Origins

 Their traditional areas of settlement are separated from Tobolsk, the Russian and Siberian Tatar settlements by Irtysh River, by impassable swamps which is the reason for their name in the Russian language (literally, Tatars who live behind the swamps).
 This separation also helped them to preserve some elements of their traditional culture, which has been lost by other Siberian groups.

+Groups

+They are divided into three local sub-groups: